rembik/ansible-role-users/README.md

 ---
 # defaults file for users

-# Create a group for every user and make that their primary group
+# The default value, whether to create a group for every user
+# and make that their primary group
-users_group_per_user: true
+users_group_per_user: yes
-# If no group per user is created, then this is the primary group all users belong to
+# If no group per user is created, then this is the default primary
+# group all users belong to
 users_group: users
+# The default value, whether to create home directory for the user
+# when the account is created or if the home directory does not exist
-# Create home dirs for new users (needed for ssh key setup)
+# (needed for ssh key setup)
-users_create_home: true
+users_create_home: yes
-# The default sudo options for a user if sudo is enabled and none are specified
+# The default sudo options for the user when sudo is enabled,
+# but none are specified
-users_default_sudo_options: "ALL=(ALL) NOPASSWD: ALL"
+users_sudo_options: "ALL=(ALL) NOPASSWD: ALL"
-# The default shell for a user if none is specified
+# The default shell for the user when none is specified
-users_default_shell: /bin/bash
+users_shell: /bin/bash
 # The local directory to find/store generated ssh keys
 users_ssh_key_dir: ssh_keys